 Your SEM strategist will learn new keyphrase variations because they can see what searchers are actually typing in.
 They’ll also know what keyphrases convert higher and are a good fit to target with blog posts or web pages.

 When researching content ideas, your SEO strategist might learn what keyphrases competitors are targeting or might find great new keyphrase variations that you’ve overlooked, which would be great data to apply to your SEM campaign.

 If you’re only implementing one of these strategies, you’re likely pouring most or all of your marketing budget into it.
 Yet when you manage both SEO and SEM concurrently, they force you to allocate your budget more strategically.
 Instead of only spending money on quick wins with SEM, you’ll also allocate some of your budgets to capturing organic traffic in the future.

 Similarly, instead of just putting your marketing budget towards getting organic traffic, you’ll also be getting immediate results from SEM that can help you increase revenue and stabilize business growth.

-- Dial down SEM spends as SEO brings in more organic traffic.
+- Dial down SEM spend as SEO starts bringing in more organic traffic

-The question is ‘How should I integrate both strategies to acquire new customers’?
+The question is, “How can I integrate both strategies to acquire new customers?”

 SEO and SEM work together to future-proof your business by creating clients today and ensuring future customers will find you tomorrow.